 - SWOT analysis:

-A SWOT (Strengths, Weaknesses, Opportunities, and Threats) research can thoroughly assess a business’s internal and external environments and point out areas for improvement.
+A SWOT analysis (Strengths, Weaknesses, Opportunities, and Threats) research can thoroughly assess a business’s internal and external environments and point out areas for improvement.

 - Improvement recommendations: